Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool lists top-30 futures contracts with factor decomposition, specifies the output fields, and distinguishes it from sibling tools like get_features.
-The verb 'list' is specific and the resource is well-defined.
+The description clearly states the tool lists the top-30 futures contracts with per-ticker factor decomposition, specifies the returned fields (ticker, asset family, snapshot), and distinguishes from siblings by explicitly linking to get_features.
+The verb 'List' and resource 'futures contracts' are specific and unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.